wbrawner/jelos.org/docs/devices/ayaneo/air.md

 ### Booting from an SD Card

-To boot JELOS from the SD Card, hold `LC` + `Volume Up` and press the power button, continue holding `LC` + `Volume Up` until the Ayaneo logo appears.
+To boot JELOS from the SD Card, hold ++"LC"+"Volume Up"++ and press the ++"Power"++ button, continue holding ++"LC"+"Volume Up"++ until the Ayaneo logo appears.
 Select the storage device with JELOS from the boot menu using the Ayaneo button, and then press volume up to boot the distribution.

 ### Changing the RGB

-In EmulationStation press the `Start` button to open the Main Menu.
+In EmulationStation press the ++"Start"++ button to open the Main Menu.
 Then select `System Settings` and scroll until you see `Device LEDS`.
 Under that setting you can choose to turn RGB Off or select from a set of pre-defined colors.
 The value you set will persist through all future reboots but note your RGB setting will only take effect after JELOS boots.

 ## Controls